-- Training of other staff - Staff have induction training covering child protection, an understanding of safeguarding issues including the causes of abuse and neglect. - Staff are able to identify the signs and indicators of abuse, respond to disclosures appropriately and respond effectively and in timely fashion when they have concerns.
+Training of other staff

+- Staff have induction training covering child protection, an understanding of safeguarding issues including the causes of abuse, neglect and raising awareness of the existing expectation for relevant staff to understand filtering and monitoring. - Staff are able to identify the signs and indicators of abuse, respond to disclosures appropriately and respond effectively and in timely fashion when they have concerns.